Freeze brand: Equipment

-Several of pieces of equipment and at least two people are necessary for a successful freeze brand.
+Several pieces of equipment and at least two people are necessary for a successful freeze brand.

 Branding irons

 Freeze brands are distinct from hot branding irons, which are generally made from steel or cast iron.
 Freeze brands at their working temperature possess a smaller difference in temperature from 25 °C than hot brands (−72 °C to −196 °C vs +500 °C).
 They must therefore be applied for much longer durations—up to 1 minute, compared to 3–5 seconds for hot branding.
 Further, the rapid removal of heat fundamentally differs from the sudden addition of heat, both in its physiological effects and the time required to achieve a given change in temperature.
 To compensate for these disadvantages the thermal conductivity of the brand is far more important in freeze branding than it is in hot branding.

 Freeze brands are occasionally made from pure copper but are more often made of a cupronickel alloy.
 This alloy was selected to exploit copper's high thermal conductivity (only diamond and silver are better heat conductors) and nickel's ability to extend copper's high thermal conductivity into cryogenic temperature regimes.
 Maximum thermal conductivity is desirable because it directly controls how long the supercooled iron must be pressed to the animal's skin.
-For this reason steel, brass, bronze and aluminum cryogenic brands are no longer widely used.
+For this reason, steel, brass, bronze and aluminum cryogenic brands are no longer widely used.

-Commercial freeze brands generally have a stamp on the stem end indicating what shape of brand will be produced.
+Commercial freeze brands generally have a stamp on the stem end indicating what shape of the brand will be produced.
 This allows the user to select the right brand from the coolant bath without lifting each out to inspect its face.